microsoft/dicom-server/DicomConformanceStatement.md

 Method|Path|Description
 ----------|----------|----------
 POST|../studies|Store instances.
-POST|../studies/{studyInstanceUID}|Store instances for a specific study.
+POST|../studies/{study}|Store instances for a specific study.
 If an instance does not belong to the provided study identifier, that specific instance will be rejected with a '`43265`' warning code.

+Parameter `'study'` corresponds to the DICOM attribute StudyInstanceUID.

 The following `'Accept'` headers for the response are supported:
 - `application/dicom+json`